juliemoynat/contact-form-7/README-a11y-fixes.md

 1. If the file field has **one** associated label (`for` / `id`) and has no `aria-labelledby` attribute:
     1. If the `<label>` has no `id`, add a unique ID on the `<label>` associated to the field;
     2. Add an `aria-labelledby` attribute on the field where its value is the ID of its label.
-2. If this is a file field, don't add an `aria-describedby` attribute on the field to link the error message but add the ID of the error message in the `aria-labelledby` attribute.
+2. If this is a file field, don’t add an `aria-describedby` attribute on the field to link the error message but add the ID of the error message in the `aria-labelledby` attribute.
 3. If this is a file field, remove only the ID of the error message from the `aria-labelledby` attribute when there is no error anymore.

 #### What you need to know in order to benefit from the fix

 1. Use only one `<label>` associated to the field (a field must not have several `<label>`);
 2. The `aria-labelledby` attribute is generated only if it is not present.
-Be careful if you're already using it: it must contain the ID of its associated `<label>`.
+Be careful if you’re already using it: it must contain the ID of its associated `<label>`.

 ### 6. Add an `aria-required="true"` attribute on the `<input>` of the acceptance checkbox {JM}